fanf2/kbd/README.md

 ### Detailed notes on keycap fonts

+These notes refer to the [beeb.svg](wasd/beeb.svg) WASD design file.

-CTRL, SHIFT, etc. are all Routed Gothic, except for ESCAPE which is Routed Gothic Narrow.
+CTRL, SHIFT, etc. are all Routed Gothic, except for ESCAPE and right CTRL which are Routed Gothic Narrow.

 Most of the letters and digits are Routed Gothic Wide.
 A few letters are Routed Gothic (non-wide): R S B